 The CMA’s mission is to enable people to establish and develop communications media for cultural and creative expression, community development and entertainment.
 The CMA membership consists of 250 community media organisations plus more than 300 individuals and associate organisations.

-You can listen to VCS Radio Cardiff on 98.7 FM in the City, online and via our FREE app.
+You can listen to VCS Radio Cardiff on 98.7 FM in the City, and around the world online and via our FREE app.
 You can now take the #SoundOfTheDiff with you wherever you go.
 Just search Radio Cardiff in your app store to download to your mobile or tablet.

 The ‘Diff is our sound, and we loves it!